Stock index futures rose on Thursday, indicating the S&P 500 may bounce back from its worst day since mid-August as Italian bond yields eased.

 Italy, the region's third-largest economy, has replaced Greece at the center of the European debt crisis storm, with the country's borrowing costs at unsustainable levels and Europe unable to afford a bailout.

-European shares turned negative in choppy trade, with the focus firmly on Italy.
-Asian stocks fell about 3 percent on fears over Europe. and <.EU>
+European shares rose 0.5 percent in choppy trade, while Asian stocks fell on fears over Europe.

 The S&P 500 saw its worst daily percentage drop since August 18 on Wednesday.
 All 10 S&P sectors closed down, with S&P financials <.GSPF> the hardest hit.